Conservation and restoration of shipwreck artifacts: Bone and ivory

 Approximately 70% of bone and ivory is made up of an inorganic lattice composed of calcium phosphate and various carbonates and fluorides, and at least 30% is ossein, which is organic.
-It's difficult to distinguish them unless examined microscopically.
+It is difficult to distinguish them unless examined microscopically.
 Both bone and ivory are easily warped by heat and moisture, and deteriorate by prolonged exposure to water.

 Cleaning

 Removal of soluble salts

 Bone and ivory being at a saltwater environment will absorb soluble salts and crystallizes when removed from water as the object drys.
 The salt crystallization will make the surface flake and can destroy the object.
 In some cases when bone and ivory suffer ossein loss due to hydrolysis, it leaves the calcareous substance; the calcareous substance can cause the materials to fossilise and once organic content is lost resulting in crystallisation, quartz can be formed.
 The soluble salt must be removed to preserve and stabilize the object when removed from the marine environment.
-Artifacts of these type of material is recommended to remove all the soluble salts with the use of water.
+Artifacts of these types of material are recommended to remove all the soluble salts with the use of water.